tunmsk/nextgen-facebook/readme.txt

 = 8.39.0-b1 =

-(2017/01/11) Added a new SucomUtil get_dashicons() static method.
-Re-added code to support Yoast_Notification_Center from older versions.
+(2017/01/11) Added a new "Add NGFB Schema Column in" option for posts / pages, terms, and users edit tables.
+Re-added code to support the Yoast_Notification_Center class from older Yoast SEO versions.

 = 8.38.3-1 =